giopantsulaia/personal-questionnaire-react/README.md

+A simple survey application for developers who want to apply for the job created using react

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Simply clone the project and run:

+### `npm install`

+Now you can run the app:

 ### `npm start`